AJR: 2022–2024: The Maybe Man

-2025-present: What No One’s Thinking
+2025–present: What No One's Thinking

 On January 7, 2025, the band announced that they would perform at the Sips and Sounds Festival in Austin, Texas on March 8, alongside other artists such as Halsey, Khalid, Benson Boone, and various others.
 In addition to the Sips and Sounds Festival, the band announced two days later that they would also be performing at the Houston Livestock Show and Rodeo in Houston, Texas on March 6.

-On March 14, 2025, the band announced the Somewhere in the Sky Tour, with special guests Cavetown, Goth Babe, Quinn XCII, Chelsea Cutler, Lawrence, Valley, Madilyn Mei, Ryley Tate Wilson, and Benjamin Steer.
+On March 14, the band announced the Somewhere in the Sky Tour, with special guests Cavetown, Goth Babe, Quinn XCII, Chelsea Cutler, Lawrence, Valley, Elio Mei, Ryley Tate Wilson, and Benjamin Steer.

 On June 16, 2025, the band announced the What No One's Thinking EP, with a single and releasing on a later date.
 The EP is a spiritual successor to their 2016 EP What Everyone's Thinking.
-On July 9, 2025, the band released the single "Betty" from What No One's Thinking after several teasers over the previous month.
-The same day, the band also announced that What No One's Thinking would be releasing on August 29, 2025.
-The single received nearly 263,000 plays on Spotify within its first day of being released.
-The band later announced on their Instagram page that the What No One's Thinking EP release was later delayed to September 5, 2025, for further refinement.
+On July 9, the band released the single "Betty" and announced that the EP would be releasing on August 29, 2025.
+The band later announced on their Instagram page that the release was delayed to September 5, 2025, for further refinement.
 With the release of the EP, it was revealed that AJR had parted ways with Mercury/Republic Records and returned to being independent after their artist pages had disappeared from the label websites.